NLP-Discourse-SoochowU/DTCP/README.md

 ## Introduction

 In this project, we publish a new corpus with discourse-level topic chains annotated on the 385 WSJ news articles in RST-DT.
-For details, please refer to our paper: "Longyin Zhang, Xin Tan, Fang Kong and Guodong Zhou. **Adversarial Learning for Discourse Rhetorical Structure Parsing**.
+For details, please refer to our paper: "Longyin Zhang, Xin Tan, Fang Kong and Guodong Zhou. **EDTC: A Corpus for Discourse-Level Topic Chain Parsing**.
 EMNLP2021-Findings."

 Any questions, just send e-mails to zzlynx@outlook.com (Longyin Zhang).